Azure/azure-powershell/tools/AzureRM.BootStrapper/help/Install-AzureRmProfile.md

 ```

 ## DESCRIPTION
 Install all the latest modules associated with a particular AzureRM Profile on the machine.
-Modules for a particular profile can be loaded in a new PowerShell session using *Use-AzureRmProfile*.
+Modules for a particular profile can be loaded in a new PowerShell session using 'Use-AzureRmProfile'.

 ## EXAMPLES